 The Committee - 2009

 The Choir is run by a committee made up from 11 members of the Choir, consisting of a Chairperson, Secretary, Treasurer and 8 other members all of whom are elected annually at the Annual General Meeting.
 The Committee meets usually every 6 weeks to discuss forthcoming concerts, new music, fundraising for charitable institutions and any other business.
 Pictured here is the Committee of 2009 who organised our 20th Anniversary Concert at New Hall in Chelmsford.
 Unbelievably it is now almost time for our 30th Anniversary celebrations, look out for more about this!

 The Choir (last but not least) !

-The Choir currently consists of around 70 members and we meet every Tuesday at 8.15pm in the Village Hall, Hullbridge Road, South Woodham Ferrers.
-We have recently bought a new uniform with the support and help of funding from Grassroots Grants (from the Essex Community Foundation) – black and gold jackets with black trousers and we have one or two scarves that alter our appearance when the need arises!
+The Choir currently consists of around 75 members and we meet every Tuesday at 8.15pm in the Village Hall, Hullbridge Road, South Woodham Ferrers.
+For concerts, we wear our uniform of black and gold jackets with black trousers and we have one or two scarves that alter our appearance when the need arises!
 Apart from concerts, we have social evenings and quiz nights and are always looking for ways to raise money for charities.
 Our Choir consists of 4 sections: